Peach Aviation: Livery

 The livery of Peach consists of a pink, purple and white colour scheme.
-The fuselage and vertical stabilizer is painted in pink and purple except for the front fuselage, which is painted in white.
+The fuselage and vertical stabilizer are painted in pink and purple except for the front fuselage, which is painted in white.
 The brand name 'Peach' is painted on the vertical stabilizer and the front fuselage.
 Both wingtips are painted in pink.

+Peach unveiled some special liveries as collab campaigns with brands, such as Kadokawa's Kantai Collection on an Airbus A320-200 (register code JA816P) on 26 May 2017, Toei Animation's Soaring Sky!
+Pretty Cure similarly on Airbus A320-200 (register code JA827P) on 4 March 2023, and Japanese band Back Number on another A320-200 (register code JA826P) on 6 June 2023.
+Usually, collaboration brands are put in the bottom row at both side of the plane.